juliusza/suspend-peripherals-service/README.md

 * I havent done C# since university 10 years ago, please don't hate me
 * Can't just run service to debug.
 It needs to be installed and managed via Window services thingie
 * Success!
 Now just need a proper enclosure to house the PCB and connect 220V power strip to the relays.
+* To handle high currents (laser priter) I will use 2 relays per wire.
+I will not know which one is the phase wire, so better to disconnect both just to be safe.